-Under the Fourth Amendment, police officers must have a certain level of justification before they can lawfully make a traffic stop, or arrest a suspect.
-In the context of a DUI, the law requires that officers demonstrate reasonable suspicion for a traffic stop and probable cause for a DUI arrest.
+Under the Fourth Amendment, police officers must have a certain level of justification before they can lawfully make a traffic stop or arrest you.
+In the context of drunk driving, the law requires that officers demonstrate reasonable suspicion for a traffic stop and probable cause for an arrest.

 These standards apply in all types of DUI cases, including:

-- 1. What constitutes probable cause for a DUI stop?
+- 1. What is probable cause for a DUI stop?

-- 2. When are police allowed to start a DUI investigation?
+- 2. When can police start a DUI investigation?

-- 3. What PC do police need to make a DUI arrest?
+- 3. What do police need to make a DUI arrest?

-- 4. What is the recourse for someone arrested without probable cause?
+- 4. What if I am arrested without probable cause?

-1. What constitutes probable cause for a DUI stop?
+1. What is probable cause for a DUI stop?

-The Fourth Amendment to the United States Constitution prohibits unreasonable searches and seizures.5 This means that an officer can’t simply pull a driver over for no reason.
-Instead, s/he must be able to point to specific facts that led him/her to suspect that a crime was taking place.6
+The Fourth Amendment to the United States Constitution prohibits unreasonable searches and seizures.5 This means an officer cannot pull you over for no reason.
+Instead, they must be able to point to specific facts that led them to suspect that a crime was taking place.6

 Example: Jeannette, a police officer, observes a car driving away from a street where a number of bars are located.
 She then sees the driver run a stop sign.
 She also notices the driver has tinted windows in violation of Vehicle Code 26708.